TommyJSanders/Predicting-Software-Defects/README.md

 The task, as defined by the Kaggle challenge, is to use 21 software code metrics to predict whether a C program module contains a defect or not.
 The features are derived from McCabe and Halstead complexity measures, which capture properties like cyclomatic complexity, lines of code, and estimated programming effort.
-I approach the problem as a binary classification task.
-I applied log transformation and StandardScaler to preprocess the data, and compared the performance of three models: Logistic Regression, Random Forest, and XGBoost.
+I applied log transformation and StandardScaler to preprocess the data, and compared the performance of three models: Logistic Regression, Random Forest, and
+XGBoost.
 Class imbalance (77% no defect, 23% defect) was handled through class weighting parameters in each model.
 The best model was Logistic Regression, achieving an AUC of 0.7827 on the held out test set.
 At the time of writing, the best performance on Kaggle for this competition